R0lland/UNO/README.md

 - UNO: The player can shout Uno when he has 2 cards in hands.
 Does not change turn.

 # How to play:
-The game starts by asking how many player will play the game, the number of player must be between 2 and 10.(`<br>`) The game will display all the player cards and start the turn.(`<br>`) Each turn, the player must choose between a card or an action, they are choosen using an id for each item. (`<br>`) For example: [0] yellow 7
+The game starts by asking how many player will play the game, the number of player must be between 2 and 10.
+The game will display all the player cards and start the turn.
+Each turn, the player must choose between a card or an action, they are choosen using an id for each item.
+For example: `[0] yellow 7`
-[0] - represents the id you must put in the console. yellow - indicates the card color
+`[0]` - represents the id you must put in the console.
+`yellow` - indicates the card color
-7 - display value of the card
+`7` - display value of the card